 The Winsor and Newton paint was applied dry using as little water as possible, to help prevent the paper from buckling.

-Very smooth watercolour art paper can be stretched prior to painting to help prevent it from buckling - but on those days when the artist just wants to paint (as is often the case...but,especially with the time constraints of a fading flower), then the quickest way is to use the paper as it - and take risk!
+Very smooth watercolour art paper can be stretched prior to painting to help prevent it from buckling - but on those days when the artist just wants to paint (as is often the case...especially so with the time constraints of a fading flower), then the quickest way is to use the paper as it - and take risk!

 This turned out quite well and will make its way into a composition - perhaps an Easter bonnet or basket - as Spring is on its way!